margaretrl/Elevator-Kernel-Module/README.md

 ## Part 1

 ### Compilation
-For a C/C++ example:
 ```bash
 make
 ```
-This will build the executable in ...
+This will build the executable in part1/
 ### Execution
 ```bash
 make run